Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many people choose fruit juice as a convenient way to supplement vitamins and fiber every day - Photo: National Institute of Nutrition

-Benefits of fruit for the body
+The benefits of fruit for the body.

-What types of fruit juice are there?
+What types of fruit juices are there?

 Fruit juice is not recommended as a substitute for whole fruit.

-How much fruit juice should I drink?
+How much fruit juice should you drink?

 Drink fruit juices and smoothies at mealtimes to reduce the impact on your teeth.
-Limit fruit juice consumption to prevent excess calories and weight gain.
+Limit your fruit juice consumption to prevent excess calories and weight gain.

 Source: https://tuoitre.vn/nuoc-ep-trai-cay-dang-nao-tot-cho-suc-khoe-hon-20250120160639711.htm